pedroaovieira/ctf/01_OSINT/hactoria_contract/spy_vanished/README.md

-# Hactoria - The Spy who Vanished
+# Hacktoria - The Spy who Vanished

-# Hactoria
+# Hacktoria

 Greetings, Special Agent K. We have received information regarding the long lost spy from MI5, Deloris Frozenwood.
 She went missing in action a few years ago, never to be seen again.
 From what we understand, she went on to provide services to whoever the highest bidder might be.